Kalyan0508/Fake-News-Detection/README.md

 Contact
 Name –Kalyan Ram
-for any queries reach me out at-kalyanr0508@gmail.com
+for any queries reach me out at - kalyanr0508@gmail.com